Chainstack Self-Hosted is now available! Launch production-grade blockchain nodes on infrastructure you control. Get started

 • Pricing

-Ethereum’s continued growth in 2026 has led to greater demand for high-performance RPC infrastructure.
-The network still handles ~1.7 million transactions per day, spanning smart contracts, rollups, trading bots, and stablecoin transfers.
-With so much on-chain activity, more providers have entered the market to power those transactions.
+Ethereum’s continued growth in 2026 has led to greater demand for high-performance Ethereum RPC providers.
+The network still handles ~1.7 million transactions per day, spanning smart contracts, rollups, trading bots, and stablecoin transfers — so choosing the right Ethereum RPC provider is now a production-critical decision.

-Each project optimizes for different priorities – some needΒ low latency, othersΒ cost-effectiveness, or reliability.
-In this benchmark, we compare theΒ best Ethereum RPC providers in 2026Β across key metrics like speed, uptime, pricing, and security compliance.
+Each project optimizes for different priorities – some need low latency, others cost-effectiveness, or reliability.
+In this benchmark, we compare the best Ethereum RPC providers for web3 in 2026 across key metrics like speed, uptime, pricing, and security compliance.

 We focus on two critical Ethereum use cases – stablecoin payments and enterprise applications – to see how each provider measures up.